Oxylus Energy creates a circular economy for a zero-emission Earth

 COO | Co-Founder

-Harrison is a former chemist & engineer and is a MBA candidate at Yale School of Management and MEM candidate at Yale School of Environment.
-His skill set includes research commercialization, operations, carbon capture, and business development.
-He started his career as a Fulbright Scholar and worked in biofuel research & commercialization.
-He previously worked for a leading carbon capture company and in renewable energy investment banking.
-He has a BS in Chemistry from Boston University.
+Harrison is a chemical engineer with years of experience in research commercialization, finance, carbon capture, biofuels, and business development.
+He started his career as a Fulbright Scholar and worked in biofuel research & commercialization for a DOE funded lab.
+He previously worked for a leading carbon capture & sequestration (CCUS) startup and in renewable energy investment banking.
+He has a MBA / MEM from Yale School of Management / Yale School of the Environment, a MS in Civil, Chemical, & Environmental Engineering from Arizona State University and a BS in Chemistry from Boston University.

 .